8 Best Student Loan Refinance Bonus Programs (February 2026)

 How do I get a student loan refinancing bonus?

 You can get a student loan refinancing bonus by applying through Biglaw Investor® using the links on this site.
-The student loan refinance bonus you will receive depends on the amount of student loans that you refinance.
+After your loan funds, submit your bonus claim form and we’ll verify your refinance and coordinate your bonus payment.

 Is it possible to refinance both federal and private loans together?